keleshev/keleshev.com/composable-error-handling-in-ocaml.md

  * **Composition**.
 Functions compose using the result monad.
  * **Concern separation**.
 The error handling and the happy-path code can be separated.
  * **_Weak_ error contract**.
-The fact that a function can return an error is part of the type signature, however, we can't infer which exact errors are part of the contract.
+The fact that a function can return an error is part of the type signature.
+However, we can't infer which exact errors are part of the contract.

 *Downsides:*

- * Not **distinguishable errors**.
+ * Non-**distinguishable errors**.
 At the site where we handle errors we can't distinguish two errors, for example, a "length error" from a "height error".
  * No **exhaustiveness checking**.
-When a new error case is introduced the compiler will not help us find the call sites where a change would be relevant.
+When a new error case is introduced, the compiler will not help us find the call sites where a change would be relevant.

-Compared with the _A.
+Compared with _A.
 Exceptions for errors_ approach, we lose the ability to distinguish errors, maintain the ability to compose functions, and gain the ability to know from a type signature that a function can return an error.

 ## C. Result type with custom variants for errors

-A natural way to improve upon the previous example would to use the result type with a custom variant type for the `'error` type parameter instead of string:
+A natural way to improve upon the previous example would be to use the result type with a custom variant type for the `'error` type parameter instead of string:

 ```ocaml